zer0Kerbal/Taerobee/readme.md

 #### Cabin notes

-- This pack is essentially feature and part complete.
-There will be no additional parts.
+* This pack is essentially feature and part complete.
+* There will be no additional parts.
-- There will be one more version (1.4.0.0) after this one with additional patches and improvements
+* There will be no more major version (1.4.0.0) after this one.
+* Any minor releases will be for additional patches and improvements
-- I have not personally tested the patches
+* I have not personally tested the patches
+* _Have a request?_
-- Have a request?
-Glad to have them, kindly submit through GitHub.
+  * Glad to have them!
+    * Kindly submit through GitHub.

+### Help Wanted
+>
+> * Would love someone to convert from FireSpitter to Stock and/or KSPWheel
+> * Variant Textures and code to make it work always welcome!
+> * Model updates to Unity 2019

 #### Known issue(s)

-- if any arise, kindly report them to the GitHub repo/issues
+* if any arise, kindly report them to the GitHub repo/issues

 ***